 - The extent to which the offense affects your ability to perform your job

 - Whether or not your job offers opportunities to repeat the offense

 - The effect of the offense on your job qualifications

 In addition, there are circumstances in which your license can be revoked even if your arrest does not lead to a conviction.
-For example, if you are found to violate terms of your probation or parole, or if you are considered a potential danger to your clients, your license may be suspended or revoked.
+For example, if you are found to violate the terms of your probation or parole, or if you are considered a potential danger to your clients, your license may be suspended or revoked.
 Additionally, licensing agencies often consider supervision that does not result in a conviction, such as Deferred Adjudication, as a conviction for licensure purposes.